Quinceañera: Changes over the years

 The meaning behind the quinceañera has become more refined over time and has been adapted by various Latino cultures in relation to where they are living.

 In rural societies, girls were considered ready for marriage once they turned 15.
 In the 20th century, the quinceañera received certain privileges associated with womanhood: permission to attend adult parties, pluck her eyebrows and shave her legs, wear makeup, jewelry and high heels.
 When this tradition originated, the quinceañera was a small party to celebrate the transition.
 Friends and family gathered in order to give the girl a chance to mingle with young men.
 Rich families celebrated quinceañeras with big parties and elaborate dresses.
 In Latin American countries, wealthy families announced quinceañeras in the newspapers to publicize their extravagant celebrations.

 In the 1960s, as more Latinos migrated to the United States, they brought their differing national traditions with them.
 Once in the United States, formerly poor immigrants with good jobs were able to have big parties such as those back in their home country.
 Family and friends often help put on the event, for example, by making food.
 From a simple food and cake celebration, it has developed among wealthier families to become an occasion for a big party.
 Families may use event planners, and develop a celebration with a theme, to be staged with a special entrance and dances, and captured by professional photoshoots and video.
 Modern quinceañera celebrations also incorporate traditions from other cultures.
 Markets for event planners and quinceañera-related products have developed.

+Methods of celebration

+This celebration is different from any other event marking a person's birthday, since it marks the transition from childhood to young womanhood.
+Scholar Yyonne Vissing said that this celebration may begin "with a religious ceremony," is followed by a party featuring food, music, dancing, and fancy dressing, and called it a tradition which "celebrates a young girl’s journey from childhood to maturity."
+Historically, in the years prior to their 15th birthdays, girls learned about cooking, weaving, and childbearing from the elder women in their communities in preparation for their future roles as wives.
+During the celebration the girl's father would present her to potential suitors.